 Wash pots, pans, knives and the like as you’re cooking.
 Whenever you finish with a pot throw it in the sink with some water and soap.
 As something bakes, sautés or marinates you can give that pan a quick rinse and put it away.

 Immediately fill the dishwasher and put everything back where it came from.
-Force yourself to take the two or three minutes after you finishing eating – you know that time when all you want to do is grab your wine and sink into the couch – but quickly load the dishwasher and put away any remaining cooking implements or ingredients.
+Force yourself to take the two or three minutes after you finish eating – you know that time when all you want to do is grab your wine and sink into the couch – but quickly load the dishwasher and put away any remaining cooking implements or ingredients.
 Then, and only then, is it wine time.

-By implementing these tips, you’ll be ready to settle into your binge watching sesh after giving the counter one final quick wipe.
+By implementing these tips, you’ll be ready to settle into your binge-watching sesh after giving the counter one final quick wipe.

 IN THE BATHROOM